Moderation Online: Do The Opposite of r/Minecraft

 Choosing a Moderation Team

-The reason r/Minecraft and much of the internet has to blame for its rampant toxicity, and terrible moderation standards is the type of people that use the platform.
+The reason r/Minecraft and much of the internet have to blame for their rampant toxicity and terrible moderation standards is the type of people who use the platform.
 Reddit is not a normie platform.
 Neither is Discord or Twitter, and the list goes on.
 While Facebook and Instagram may spy on people, they have pretty good records of moderation.
-(That is until Mark Zuckerberg gets involved).
+(That is until Mark Zuckerberg gets involved.)
 The boomers of Facebook stand no chance against the furries and degenerates on Reddit and Discord.

 Then, who do you choose?
 Normies.
 Normies with girlfriends.
 Girl normies with boyfriends.
 Even Info Toast’s moderation team reflects this:

-• Lean (real life friend dragged onto Reddit by subreddit owner asking him to moderate)
+- Lean (real life friend dragged onto Reddit by the subreddit owner asking him to moderate)

 How to Find Normies

 Go outside.
-See How to Turn Off Your Computer and Go Outside for tips on going outside.
+See How to Turn Off Your Computer and Go Outside for tips.

 Avoid Complex Rulesets